AMD-OSX/AMD_Vanilla/README.md

 ---

-Note: MacOS Monterey installation requires `Misc -> Security -> SecureBootModel` to be disabled in the config.<br />Also TPM nneds to be disabled in the BIOS.
+Note: MacOS Monterey installation requires `Misc -> Security -> SecureBootModel` to be disabled in the config.<br />Also TPM needs to be disabled in the BIOS.
 Both can be enabled after install.

 ___